regendigi/Shaping-Up-With-AngularJS/README.md

-# Shaping Up With Angular.js Example App
+# Shaping Up With Angular.js Course Code

 [Code School](http://codeschool.com/) course on [Angular.js](https://angularjs.org/).

 ## Setup ##

 This application is just a collection of static files.
-Feel free to clone this repository and open the [index.html](https://github.com/codeschool/ShapingUpWithAngular.js/blob/master/app/index.html) file in your browser.
+Feel free to clone this repository and open the [index.html](https://github.com/regendigi/Shaping-Up-With-AngularJS/blob/master/app/index.html) file in your browser.

-Image assets for the course can be found in the [img](https://github.com/codeschool/ShapingUpWithAngular.js/tree/master/app/img) folder.
+Image assets for the course can be found in the [img](https://github.com/regendigi/Shaping-Up-With-AngularJS/tree/master/app/img) folder.

 Some features require a server to be running.
 If you have node and npm installed, you can run `npm install http-server -g`.
 Then run the `http-server`